SpiralMoon/maplestory.openapi/README-en.md

     </table>
 </div>

-This library can only query data from service regions supported by the Nexon Open API.
+This library can only retrieve data from the service regions supported by the Nexon Open API.
+If Nexon releases an API for a new region, this project plans to support it as well.

-### Documentation
+## Documentation
 Before getting started, please read the document in the README list below that matches your development environment.

 - Go to read [**JavaScript(TypeScript)** document](./js/README-en.md).